 Blanca convinced me that she had a cure.
 She kept talking about her “preciosas animalitos,” some kind of aquatic creature she said would suck up the excess blood.

 By now I was contemplating wearing an eye patch to avoid the stares of employees and strangers on the streets.
-So I went to Ibarra to an ophthalmologist and for $20 he checked my eye with his machines and flashlight.
+So I went to Ibarra to an ophthalmologist and for $20 he checked my eye with his machines and a flashlight.

 He said that although the burst vessel had caused lots of blood to leak into my eye, it wasn’t anything to worry about.
 I didn’t need any treatment.
 The eye would clear up within two weeks by itself.
-He said it could have been the result of high blood pressure, a small stroke (thanks a lot) or eye strain.
+He said it could have been the result of high blood pressure, a small stroke or eye strain.

-Blanca kept offering to help and I decided to take her up on it rather than face two more weeks of stares and people crossing themselves when I walked by.
+Blanca kept offering to help and I finally decided to take her up on it rather than face two more weeks of stares and people crossing themselves when I walked by.
 She made me understand that her preciosas animalitos were not leeches.
 They were things with a tail and legs and she sent two of her sons out to find some.

 After 3 hours searching through rivers and streams, they found what they wanted in a pond and brought 7 or 8 of the animalitos back to our apartment in a jar filled with muddy water.